 The following describes the function and operation of the standard Detector 2 and optional Detector 12 generator set control.
 All instruments and control switches are located on the face of the control panel as illustrated in Figure 2.
 The control panel is separated into a DC panel for monitoring the engine and an AC panel for monitoring the generator.

 EXHAUST GAS IS DEADLY!

-Exhaust gases contain carbon monoxide, an odorless and colorless gas formed during the combustion of hydrocarbon fuels.
+Exhaust gases contain carbon monoxide, an odorless and colorless gas.
 Carbon monoxide is poisonous and can cause unconsciousness and death.
-Symptoms of carbon monoxide poisoning are the following:
+Symptoms of carbon monoxide poisoning can include: